irynabond/email-delivery-node/README.md

 ###How it works:
 I used node.js to set up email delivery to multiple email addresses.
 Steps done:
-* Created new domain name using NAMECHEAP.COM website.
+* Created a new domain name using NAMECHEAP.COM website.
 My domain is @irynabond.space.
 * Integrated with gmail.com for email receiving.
 * Created account on MANDRILLAPP.COM in order to get API key for sending emails.
 Added new domain and set up SPF and DKIM values, verified domain.
 * Recieved API key.